Manchester: 2000–present: Modern day

-Spurred by the investment after the 1996 bombing and aided by the XVII Commonwealth Games, the city centre has undergone extensive regeneration.
-The Printworks had been closed by Robert Maxwell after he had bought it, but it was redeveloped by architects RTKL Associates following the 1996 IRA bombing and reopened as a leisure centre and cinema.
-The Corn Exchange was also heavily damaged in the 1996 IRA bombing, before being reopened as the Triangle Shopping Centre; it was then redeveloped by the Norwich Property Trust and opened under its current name in 2012.
+Spurred by the investment after the 1996 bombing and aided by the 2002 Commonwealth Games, the city centre underwent extensive regeneration.
+The Printworks was redeveloped by architects RTKL Associates and reopened as a leisure centre and cinema.
+The Corn Exchange reopened as the Triangle Shopping Centre and redeveloped in 2012.
 Manchester Arndale is the UK's largest city-centre shopping centre.

-Large city sections from the 1960s have been demolished, re-developed or modernised with the use of glass and steel.
-Old mills have been converted into apartments.
-Hulme has undergone extensive regeneration, with million-pound loft-house apartments being developed.
+Large parts of the city have been demolished, re-developed or modernised with the use of glass and steel.
+Former mills have been converted into apartments.
 The 47-storey, 169 m Beetham Tower was the tallest UK building outside of London and the highest residential accommodation in Europe when completed in 2006.
 It was surpassed in 2018 by the 201 m South Tower of the Deansgate Square project, also in Manchester.
-In January 2007, the independent Casino Advisory Panel licensed Manchester to build the UK's only supercasino, but plans were abandoned in February 2008.

 On 22 May 2017, an Islamist terrorist carried out a suicide bombing outside the Manchester Arena, shortly after an Ariana Grande concert.
 The explosion killed 23 people (including the perpetrator) and injured over 800.
-It was the deadliest terrorist attack and first suicide bombing in Britain since the 7 July 2005 London bombings.
-It caused worldwide condemnation and changed the UK's threat level to "critical" for the first time since 2007.
-On 2 October 2025, another terrorist attack occurred outside the Heaton Park Hebrew Congregation synagogue.
-A 35-year-old drove a car into pedestrians and then began stabbing worshippers.
-Two British men were killed, and three others were seriously injured; the assailant was shot dead by armed police.
-Following the terrorist attack, Prime Minister Keir Starmer, Deputy Prime Minister David Lammy, and Home Secretary Shabana Mahmood addressed growing concerns over the rise in antisemitic incidents in Manchester and across the UK, which have increased since pro-Palestinian protests and marches began taking place regularly in British cities.
+It was the deadliest terrorist attack and first suicide bombing in Britain since the 7 July 2005 London bombings and changed the UK's threat level to "critical" for the first time since 2007.
+On 2 October 2025, two Jewish people were killed in an Islamist terror attack outside the Heaton Park Hebrew Congregation synagogue.